kdeldycke/awesome-billing/README.md

 * [Monzo's bank transfers post-mortem](https://monzo.com/blog/2019/06/20/why-bank-transfers-failed-on-30th-may-2019/) - Or why you should be prepared for and work around gateway provider outages.

+## Fraud

+* [How Candy Japan got credit card fraud somewhat under control](https://www.candyjapan.com/behind-the-scenes/how-i-got-credit-card-fraud-somewhat-under-control) - Suggestions involved either signals for trying to guess which orders might be fraud, or countermeasures to try to make things harder for the fraudsters.

 ## Product Catalog

 * [GCP Product Catalog](https://cloud.google.com/blog/products/gcp/introducing-cloud-billing-catalog-api-gcp-pricing-in-real-time)